hazelcast/hazelcast-nodejs-client/README.md

 ## 7.4.8.
 Using Reliable Topic

 Hazelcast `ReliableTopic` is a distributed topic implementation backed up by the `Ringbuffer` data structure.
-For details refer to [Reliable Topic section](https://docs.hazelcast.org/docs/latest/manual/html-single/index.html#reliable-topic) in the Hazelcast IMDG Reference Manual.
+For details, see the [Reliable Topic section](https://docs.hazelcast.org/docs/latest/manual/html-single/index.html#reliable-topic) in the Hazelcast IMDG Reference Manual.

 A Reliable Topic usage example is shown below.